tlahin/roger_skyline_1/README.md

 # Roger_skyline_1

-This subject aims to initiate you to the basics of system and network administration, so we are going to be installing a Virtual Machine and deploying a simple website.
+  This project let's you discover the basics about system and network administration as well as a lots of services used on a server machine.

+  - # Installing Virtual Machine

 # Installing Virtual Machine